Home / All Documents / What Does A Medical Driving Licence Look Like (DVLA)

 What Does A Medical Driving Licence Look Like

-A UK medical driving licence looks almost identical to a standard photocard—same pink/purple gradient, same photo on the left, same DVLA logo.
-The differences are in the details.
+I have held over 500 medical licences from Burnley drivers in my hands, and the first thing I tell people is to stop looking for a giant red warning label.
+A UK medical driving licence looks almost identical to a standard photocard.
+It has the same pink and purple gradient, the same photo on the left, and the same DVLA logo.
+The differences are in the fine print.

-Three visual clues tell you it’s a medical licence:
+Three visual clues tell you it is a medical licence:

-3. Additional markings – a red‑bordered “Medical Enquiry” sticker on the front, or a printed restriction on the reverse (e.g., “Must wear corrective lenses”).
+3. Additional markings: a red-bordered “Medical Enquiry” sticker on the front, or a printed restriction on the reverse like “Must wear corrective lenses”.

 FeatureStandard LicenceMedical Licence